ArcadiaE/Sustainable-Personallised-Driving/UnityTools/CesiumCityGenAligner/readme.md

 This tool was developed for the Sustainable Personalized Driving project to support the integration of CityGen3D road networks with Cesium-rendered Google Photorealistic 3D Tiles.

-CityGen3D itself is not included in this repository because it is a paid Unity Asset Store plugin.

 ---

 ## Purpose